Skip to content

 2. Through the Excel import and export functionality.
 This is a powerful way to work with many titles in bulk.
 You can learn more in this guide.

-3. Through the BeBanjo Application Programming Interfaces (APIs).
+3. Through the Mediagenix On-Demand Application Programming Interfaces (APIs).
 If you want to exchange information with external systems, then our RESTful web services APIs are the way to do it.
 Integration is easy and can be done by your development teams, or by ours.
 If you love XML, you should check the documentation of our APIs.
 Any change made to the metadata configuration of your account is automatically reflected in the APIs.

 Images are metadata